BCLibraries/burns-exhibits/content/roycroft/roycroft-examples.md

 {{% galleryrow %}}
 {{< figure src="../tagaste2.jpg"
            headline="Full Page Illustration"
-           description="Hubbard, [So Here Then are the Preachments Entitled The city of Tagaste: and A dream and a Prophecy](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21327955940001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), PS2042 .C5 1900 GENERAL)"
+           description="Hubbard, Elbert. *[So Here Then are the Preachments Entitled The city of Tagaste: and A dream and a Prophecy](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21327955940001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*, PS2042 .C5 1900 GENERAL)"
 >}}
 {{< figure src="../tagastesignature.jpg"
            headline="Anna Paine Signature"
-           description="Hubbard, [So Here Then are the Preachments Entitled The city of Tagaste: and A dream and a Prophecy](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21327955940001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), PS2042 .C5 1900 GENERAL"
+           description="Hubbard, Elbert. *[So Here Then are the Preachments Entitled The city of Tagaste: and A dream and a Prophecy](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21327955940001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*, PS2042 .C5 1900 GENERAL"
 >}}
 {{% /galleryrow %}}

 {{% largefigure src="../womanswork.jpg"
                 headline="Page Design"
-                description="Hubbard, A., [Woman's work: Being an Inquiry and an Assumption](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21364553120001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US), HQ1221 .H87 1908 GENERAL"
+                description="Hubbard, Alice. *[Woman's work: Being an Inquiry and an Assumption](https://bc-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=ALMA-BC21364553120001021&context=L&vid=bclib_new&search_scope=lib_BURNS&tab=bcl_only&lang=en_US)*, HQ1221 .H87 1908 GENERAL"
                 size="large" %}}
 Alice Moore Hubbard published *Woman’s Work* (1908) to disseminate her views on women’s suffrage and guaranteed stipends for mothers.
 Among her many duties for the Roycrofters, Alice was the general manager of the Print Shop.
 The beautifully designed pages of this book are the work of Dard Hunter.
 {{% /largefigure %}}